The Pixio PX276 is one of the most affordable 27-inch 1440p 144Hz 1ms gaming monitors.

-Furthermore, in comparison to other panel types such as IPS and VA, the TN has the lowest color quality, but if all you care about is responsiveness and performance, it is a fair trade-off.
+Furthermore, in comparison to other panel types such as IPS and VA, the TN has the lowest color quality, but if all you care about is responsiveness and performance.

-TN panels have the fastest response time speed of only 1ms which makes for instantaneous pixel transition from one color into another.
+The Pixio PX276 has a very fast response time speed of only 1ms, which makes for instantaneous pixel transition from one shade of gray into another.

-As a result, there’s no ghosting, trailing, or motion blur of fast-moving objects in fast-paced games which allows you to focus on your target without distractions.
+As a result, there’s no ghosting behind fast-moving objects in fast-paced games, which allows you to focus on your target without distractions.

 Moving on, the Pixio PX276 27″ 1440p 144Hz 1ms gaming monitor has additional useful features available that can serve you well in competitive gameplay.

 Pressing the ‘down arrow’ hotkey on the monitor opens up the Game Menu, where you can find customizable crosshairs for better shooting accuracy.
 You can also set an on-screen timer.

 In the OSD (On-Screen Display) menu, under the ECO settings, you can find pre-calibrated picture presets for Photo, Movie, Game, FPS, and RTS modes as well as a standard and a customizable profile.

 Other features include the standard RGB color settings, brightness, and contrast, etc. – but, there are no PiP and PbP modes.
 For the 1ms response time speed, make sure to enable the OverDrive setting.

 Finally, the Pixio PX276 monitor also supports AMD FreeSync, so you can synchronize the monitor’s refresh rate with a compatible graphics cards to entirely eliminate screen tearing and stuttering.
 It works with compatible NVIDIA cards without issues too.

 Design & Connectivity